 Andy Williams, Legal Director

 Andy has a diverse practice, advising on all aspects of employment law and also a variety of pension matters.

 Andy advises on all aspects of employment law, with particular expertise in advising companies on large scale workforce issues such as changing the terms of their pension arrangements for staff, reorganisations, changes to terms and conditions and TUPE transfers/outsourcing arrangements.
 He also has substantial experience of Tribunal work and negotiating severance packages with (and for) senior executives, as well as dealing with other contentious issues such as breach of confidentiality, team moves and post-termination restrictions.

-In addition to his employment practice, Andy also has a broad range of experience in pension matters, regularly advising on a variety of contentious and non-contentious matters.
-He also presents seminars regularly and delivers tailored training sessions to clients, as well as writing for a variety of publications.
+In addition, Andy regularly advises on the employment and pensions aspects of corporate transactions, such as sales and purchases of businesses, group restructuring exercises and funding investment projects.
+He also presents seminars and delivers tailored training sessions to clients, as well as writing for a variety of publications.

 Andy is admitted to practise in England and Wales.